au-research/raid-metadata/rtd/docs/source/core/dates.rst

 2 date
 ======

-**Definition**: a metadata schema block containing the start and end date of the RAiD.
+**Definition**: a metadata schema block containing the start and end date of the RAiD

 **Requirement**: mandatory